 Appendix 5 of Annex 4, paragraph 2.3.3.2., amend to read:

 "2.3.3.2.
 A temperature sensor shall be installed immediately before the volume measuring device.
-This temperature sensor shall have an accuracy and a precision of ± 1 °C and a response time of 0,1 less than 1.0 seconds at 62 per cent of a given temperature variation (value measured in silicone oil)."
+This temperature sensor shall have an accuracy and a precision of ± 1 °C and a response time of 0,1 1.0 seconds or less at 62 per cent of a given temperature variation (value measured in water or silicone oil)."

 B. A new Supplement to the 06 and 07 series of Amendments